-In the year of 1837 my father was appointed by the M. E. conference of Tennessee to go as a missionary to Missouri.
-We bade adieu to the fine brick college at Holston, and at the end of seven weeks' journey reached our destination, and found we were in a country where there were neither schools, churches, nor printingpresses, so here schooling ended until 1839.
+In the year of 1827 my father was appointed by the M. E. conference of Tennessee as a missionary to Missouri.
+We bade adieu to the fine brick college at Holston, and at the end of seven weeks' journey reached our destination, and found we were in a country where there were neither schools, churches, nor printing presses, so here schooling ended until 1839.
 Then my father and six or eight others hired a man by the name of J. D. Halstead to teach us as best he could during the winter of 1839-40.
 He was very rigid, but not so brutal as Vandeburgh.
-The spring of 1840 took us from Macon County to Schuyler County, Missouri, where I received no more schooling until 1842.
-That autumn we felled trees in the woods, and built a log cabin eighteen by twenty feet in size, seven feet high, dirt floor, with one whole log or pole left out to admit light, through sheeting tacked over the space, so we could see to read and write.
-This institution of learning was conduct. ed by John Mikel, of Wilkesborough, N. C., at the rate of two dollars per head for ninety days.
+The spring of 1840 took us from Macon County to Schuyler County, Missouri, and I received no further schooling until 1842.
+That autumn we felled trees in the woods, and built a log cabin eighteen by twenty feet in size, seven feet high with dirt floor, and one whole log or pole left out of the side wall to admit light, through sheeting tacked over the space so we could see to read and write.
+This institution of learning was conducted by John Mikel, of Wilkesborough, N. C., for which he was paid at the rate of two dollars per head for ninety days.
 He was good to his pupils, and they advanced rapidly under his training.
-The summer of 1843 Mr. John Hindmon, of Virginia, taught a threemonths' term, in which mental improvement was noted.
-Then back to the old log-house, for a fall term in Smith's Grammar, under Rev. James B. Calloway.
-He drilled his class well in the English branches for four months, proving himself to be a great and good man, and departed with the love and praise of all who knew him.
+The summer of 1843 Mr. John Hindmon, of Virginia, taught a three months' term, during which mental improvement was noted.
+Then back to the old log-house, for a fall term in Smith's Grammar, under Rev. James N. Calloway.
+He drilled his class well in the English branches for four months, proving himself to be a great and good man, and departed from our midst with the love and praise of all who knew him.